Custom Wood Flower Box

 Short Ends

 Lay out one long side.
-Screw on the boards for a short side onto each end of one long side (third photo below).
+Screw on the boards for a short side onto each end of one long side (second photo below).

 Finish The Frame